 This assessment informs the development of a Farm-friendly Toolbox that other municipalities within Onondaga County can use to assess their existing plans and regulations and then update their local land use tools to better protect farmland and promote agricultural viability.
-This toolbox is available online at: https://agriculture.ongov.net/toolbox New York have expanded over the past decade beyond conventional agriculture and into direct farm marketing, on-farm wineries, breweries, cideries, distilleries, agri-tourism, bed-andbreakfast inns, and other supplemental farm businesses.
+This toolbox is available online at:

+Agricultural trends of particular focus in this analysis include emerging types of agriculture-related enterprises and renewable energy development.
+To enhance their farming operations and remain economically viable, farmers in New York have expanded over the past decade beyond conventional agriculture and into direct farm marketing, on-farm wineries, breweries, cideries, distilleries, agri-tourism, bed-and-breakfast inns, and other supplemental farm businesses.
 These agriculture-related enterprises, when operated as an accessory use to an ongoing agricultural operation, can provide revenue streams that enhance the economic viability of farm operations while contributing to the overall local economy and quality of life.

 Meanwhile, renewable energy in New York today is presenting both opportunities and challenges for municipal governments and farmers.
-Investment in small scale solar and wind energy development primarily for generating power for use in farm operations can reduce energy costs for farmers, while reducing reliance on fossil fuel energy sources.
+Investment in small-scale solar and wind energy development primarily for generating power for use in on-farm use operations for onfarm use can reduce energy costs for farmers, while reducing reliance on fossil fuel energy sources.
 However, large scale commercial solar and wind energy development, if left unchecked by siting considerations and local land use regulations, can have major implications in terms of agricultural land resources and impacts to host communities.